-You'll find our definition of terminal illness on page 37.
+You'll find our definition of terminal illness on page 42.

 If a successful claim has been made then your cover will stop.

 We won't pay a claim if:

-- it's the result of an exclusion shown on your cover summary,

-- it's the result of intentional self-inflicted injury, unless it's a claim for death more than 12 months after your cover starts or restarts,

-- the person covered doesn't meet our definition of a terminal illness, or
+- it's the result of an exclusion shown on your cover summary, - it's the result of intentional self-inflicted injury, unless it's a claim for death more than 12 months after your cover starts or restarts, - the claim is for terminal illness and the person covered doesn't meet our definition of terminal illness, or

 - if the additional features section

 of your cover summary shows the

 Underwrite Later option applies to

 this cover and after completing the

 assessment of your application,we

 wouldn't have offered you cover.

-- See page 14 for full details of the Underwrite Later option.
+- See page 15 for full details of the Underwrite Later option.